huggingface/blog/open-source-llms-as-agents.md

     <img src="https://huggingface.co/datasets/huggingface/documentation-images/resolve/main/blog/open-source-llms-as-agents/benchmark_agents.png" alt="benchmark of agents performance" width="90%">
 </p>

-As you can see, some open-source models perform poorly to power agent workflows: while this was expected for the small Zephyr-7b, Llama2-70b performs surprisingly poorly.
+As you can see, some open-source models do not perform well in powering agent workflows: while this was expected for the small Zephyr-7b, Llama2-70b performs surprisingly poorly.

 👉 But **Mixtral-8x7B performs really well: it even beats GPT-3.5!** 🏆